Shubham2194/grafana-GKE/README.md

-# Logging with google cloud logging plugin with grafana for GKE #
+# Logging with google cloud logging plugin and grafana for GKE #

 ##################### Install grafana Using Helm ##################################################################